May 10, 2021

 The bigger concern is when questions that do not improve your decision-making process sneak into your job application funnel.
 While you may think it’s a good idea to weed out applicants with an 18-minute application, what if you’re just weeding out the applicants with lots of options and only getting the candidates who aren’t very attractive to other employers?

-Instead, it’s important to justify each step in your funnel.
+Instead, it’s important to justify each step in your recruitment funnel.

 You need to make sure that the trade-off between fewer applicants and more information is justified at each stage of your funnel.
 If an answer or a response will definitely help you interview the candidate or determine whether you should proceed, then you should absolutely include it.
 But in those cases where a piece of information is a “nice to have” and not a “must-have,” or you’re simply including it because the hiring manager mentioned it in passing, take a moment to stop and reflect.
 Are you really serving everyone’s interests by making your application funnel longer, with more drop-offs?